BlockSigner/cove/site/content/english/identification.md

 {{% content %}}
 {{% heading %}}
 # Use your existing e-ID
-Persons who have a verified e-ID can legally sign on Skribble without additional identity verification.
+Persons who have a verified e-ID can legally sign on Skribble <br class="hide-for-mobile">without additional identity verification.
 {{% /heading %}}

 {{< picture "identification-id" 412 "An electronic legally binding identity card" >}}